eabalestra/automating-invariant-filtering/README.md

 ## Notes

-- Ensure Ollama models are running while executing the scripts.
+- Ensure models are running while executing the scripts.
 - Verify environment variable paths if you encounter issues.
 - For additional details on Ollama, visit the official [Ollama GitHub repository](https://github.com/ollama/ollama).
 - Familiarity with [Specfuzzer](https://github.com/facumolina/specfuzzer) may enhance your understanding of this tool.